-We outline the Wellbeing topic by year group at our Pastoral Information Evenings and in our Wellbeing Policy at the start of each academic year, but if you would like to discuss any elements of the programme that will be offered, please do email myself, Maggie Keeley, Head of Wellbeing via MXK@wgs-sch.net
+We outline the Wellbeing topic by year group at our Pastoral Information Evenings and in our Wellbeing Policy at the start of each academic year.
+Examples of resources and full details of the Curriculum can also be found on Firefly-Departments- Wellbeing. if you would like to discuss any elements of the programme or make any suggestions for content that will be offered, please do email myself, Maggie Keeley, Head of Wellbeing via MXK@wgs-sch.net

-If you wish to withdraw your child from the sex education element of the course, you should inform the Head in writing.
-You will be invited for a meeting to ensure that you are fully aware of the content and way WGS teaches.
-It should be noted that Biology will still cover elements of reproduction, and that RSE is about the emotional, social, legal and safety aspects of this topic.
+If you wish to withdraw your child from the sex education element of the course, you should inform the Head of Wellbeing in writing.
+You will be invited for a meeting to ensure that you are fully aware of the content and delivery.
+It should be noted that Biology will still cover elements of reproduction, and that RSE is about the emotional, , legal and safety aspects of this topic.